A geometric criterion on the equality between BKK bound and intersection index: Preliminaries

-This bound is known as the \emph{Bernshtein-Kushnirenko-Khovanskii} (BKK) bound, after a circle of closely related works by Bernshtein~\cite{Bernshtein1975Number}, Kushnirenko~\cite{Kushnirenko1976Polyedres,Kushnirenko1975Newton,Kushnirenko1976Newton}, and Khovanskii~\cite{Khovanskii1978Newton}.
-Here, the notion of ``generic choices'' is to be interpreted in terms of \emph{Zariski topology} --- within the space of all possible coefficients, there is a Zariski-open set for which this bound is exact.

-Recently, this result is generalized considerably into the theory of \emph{birationally invariant intersection index}.
-Instead of considering Laurent polynomials with generic coefficients, which can be thought of as generic linear combinations of Laurent monomials, one could consider generic linear combinations of rational functions with more structure.
-In the most general setting, as studied in~\cite{KavehKhovanskii2012Newton,KavehKhovanskii2010Mixed}, one starts with $\C$-vector spaces $L_1,\dots,L_n$ where each $L_i$ is the span of finitely many rational functions $Q_{i,1},\dots, Q_{i,m_i}$ on an irreducible toric variety $X$, then for generic choices of functions $f_1 \in L_1, \dots, f_n \in L_n$, the number of common isolated solutions of $(f_1,\dots,f_n) = \boldzero$ in $X$ is a constant that is independent of the choices.
-That number, is known as the \emph{birationally invariant intersection index} of $L_1,\dots,L_n$ and is denoted by $[L_1,\dots,L_n]$.
+These results have been generalized into the theory of \emph{birationally invariant intersection index} \cite{KavehKhovanskii2012Newton,KavehKhovanskii2010Mixed}.
+Instead of considering generic linear combinations of Laurent monomials, one could start with $\C$-vector spaces $L_1,\dots,L_n$ each spanned by finitely many rational functions on an irreducible toric variety $X$.
+Then for generic choices of functions $f_1 \in L_1, \dots, f_n \in L_n$, the number of common zeros $(f_1,\dots,f_n)$ has (away from base locus of the system) in $X$ is a constant that is independent of the choices.
+This is the \emph{intersection index} of $L_1,\dots,L_n$ and is denoted by $[L_1,\dots,L_n]$.
 This grand theory relates the root counting problem to the geometric properties of \emph{Newton-Okunkov bodies}, and the BKK bound is thus a special case of this intersection index in the situations where each $L_i$ is spanned by Laurent monomials.
 In the following, we extend the BKK bound to certain cases where each $L_i$ is spanned by Laurent polynomials.